Skip to Main Content

 AGE FOR MEMBERSHIP:

 4-H membership is open to all youth in Ripley County who will be in grades K through 12.
-All youth in grades K-2 may participate in the Mini 4-H program.
+Youth in grades K-2 may participate in the Mini 4-H program.
 This program allows younger children to participate in non-competitive activities until they reach the traditional 4-H age.
 The age for traditional 4-H is grades 3 through 12.
 Youth may participate for a maximum of ten years in conventional 4-H.

 Indiana State 4-H Website